-The show often contains dialog that "breaks the fourth wall" or lets the audience believe they know it's a TV show.
-At the end of episode "Squid Pro Quo", Denny ends the episode by saying, "I can't wait until next week."
-Alan Shore also notes that the show used to be on Mondays, and one time mentioned to Denny that "I've hardly seen you this episode."
-Melissa, Alan's assistant, once warns him against falling for a woman, citing, "She's only a guest-star".
-There is even a case where television programs are discussed.
-Mentioning that : "The only decent show is Boston..., oh, I can't say that.
-I'll break the fourth wall".
-While looking in the camera.
+The show often contains dialogue that "breaks the fourth wall" or lets the audience believe they know it's a television show.
+At the end of episode "Squid Pro Quo", Denny (William Shatner) ends the episode by saying, "I can't wait until next week."
+Alan Shore (James Spader) also notes that the show used to be on Mondays, and one time mentioned to Denny that "I've hardly seen you this episode."
+Melissa (Marisa Coughlan), Alan's assistant, once warns him against falling for a woman, citing, "She's only a guest star".
+There is even a case where television programs are discussed: "The only decent show is Boston..., oh, I can't say that.
+I'll break the fourth wall." while looking into the camera.

-Nearly all episodes (except "Spring Fever" and several others in the first season) end with Denny and Alan sitting in the balcony, having a drink and smoking a cigar and discussing the events in the episode.
+Nearly all episodes (except season two, episode twenty-six, "Spring Fever", and several others in the first season) end with Denny and Alan sitting on the balcony, having a drink, smoking a cigar, and discussing the events of the episode.

-David E. Kelley gave away the rights to the American adaptation of Life on Mars after making a failed pilot in exchange for a final season of this show, with the minimum of episodes necessary for Boston Legal to achieve syndication.
+David E. Kelley gave away the rights to the American adaptation of Life on Mars (2006), after making a failed pilot, in exchange for a final season of this show, with the minimum of episodes necessary for this show to achieve syndication.

 In one episode, Catherine Piper (Betty White) delivers cookies to a staff briefing, and says to Paul Lewiston (Rene Auberjonois) "My what an interesting face."
 This is likely a nod to Auberjonois' role on Star Trek: Deep Space Nine (1993) as Constable Odo; a shapeshifter who was never completely able to copy a human face, and thus always had a unique flat-looking face.